artiomn/knp/examples/mnist-learn/README.md

-# Implementation of neural network trainng on image data and labels and classification of images from the MNIST database
+# Implementation of neural network training on image data and labels and classification of images from the MNIST database

 `main.cpp` contains implementation of neural network that trains on image data and labels from the MNIST database and classifies images.

-_Neural network trainng on image data and labels and classification of images from the MNIST database consists of the following steps_:
+_Neural network training on image data and labels and classification of images from the MNIST database consists of the following steps_:

 1. Header files required for the neural network execution are included using the `#include` directive.
 2. Constants required for the input data processing, such as the number of steps to process an image and the number of classes in the dataset, are defined.